SemanticMediaWiki/SemanticCite/docs/07-search.md

 ```

 If this step is done after resources have already been created `rebuildData.php` needs to be
-executed to ensure that annotations are reconnected to the newly assigned namespace.
+executed to ensure that annotations are reconnected to the newly assigned namespace number.

 ## Related settings